El Matareya, Dakahlia: El Matareya in the world

+Rebuilding of El Matareya and relations with Port Said

 The establishment and division of modern streets is due to a French engineer in 1907 after the famous city fire.
-He designed the city streets in a modern way in the form of a game of chess, and which befits its coastal location so that its streets are a draft of fresh sea air, and the French also established the station maritime that connects the city of El Matareya to Port Said And Damietta, they also created a railway connecting the city of El Matareya to Mansoura, and this line was known as French diesel, they also built the famous tank of known in the city as Kabbas, and they also built many French-style buildings such as the old police department and coastal buildings.
-The town of El Matareya has looked after the French since Digging the Suez Canal, because El Matareya is the closest neighbor to Port Said.
-Also in this city that live the French working in the digging of the Suez Canal.
+He designed the city streets in a modern way in the form of a game of chess, and which befits its coastal location so that its streets are a draft of fresh sea air, and the French also established the station maritime that connects the city of El Matareya to Port Said and Damietta.
+They also created a railway connecting the city of El Matareya to Mansoura, and this line was known as the French diesel.
+They also built the famous tank known in the city as Kabbas, and they also built many French-style buildings such as the old police department and coastal buildings.
+The town of El Matareya has looked after the French since digging the Suez Canal, because El Matareya is the closest neighbor to Port Said.
+Also, this city was the place where the French who worked in the digging of the Suez Canal lived.